nathanwilk7/Website/documentation/Labels.md

 ## Note

-The procedure described in this guideline does only apply to Polypheny-DB and not to the other projects.
+The procedure described in this guideline only applies to Polypheny-DB and not to the other projects.

 ## Label categories